Piotr1215/cilium-demo/README.md

-# Enhanced Kubernetes Network Policies with Cilium
+# Kubernetes Network Policies with Cilium

 ## The Promise of Microservices